facebook/react-native-website/docs/typescript.md

 title: Using TypeScript
 ---

+import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import { packageManagers } from '../website/core/TabsConstants';

 [TypeScript][ts] is a language which extends JavaScript by adding type definitions, much like [Flow][flow].
 While React Native is built in Flow, it supports both TypeScript _and_ Flow by default.

 ## Getting Started with TypeScript

 If you're starting a new project, there are a few different ways to get started.

 You can use the [TypeScript template][ts-template]:

 ```shell
 npx react-native init MyApp --template react-native-template-typescript